Spike and slab Bayesian sparse principal component analysis: The PX-EM algorithm

 \section{The PX-EM algorithm}

 The EM algorithm is another popular algorithm that is used in Bayesian high-dimensional analysis.
-To date, there is a rich literature on this topic (e.g., the EMVS algorithm for sparse linear regression model proposed by \citet{rockova14b}).
-In this section, we develop the PX-EM algorithm.
-The parameter expansion steps for the EM algorithm are the same as those in the PX-CAVI algorithm.
+In this section, to understand the strength of PX-CAVI, we also develop its EM analog, referred to as the PX-EM algorithm.
+The parameter expansion steps for the PX-EM algorithm mirror those used in the PX-CAVI algorithm.
 The PX-EM algorithm requires us to use the continuous spike and slab prior, which is

-and $\lambda_0 \gg \lambda_1$.
+where $\lambda_0 \gg \lambda_1$.
 By comparing to (\ref{spike-and-slab-prior}), the Dirac measure is replaced by the continuous density with a large variance.
 The priors for the rest parameters remain the same.

 Our PX-EM algorithm contains two steps: E-step and M-step.
-In the E-step, expectations are taken with respect to both $\bw$ and $\bgamma$.
+In the E-step, expectations are taken with respect to both $w$ and $\bgamma$.
 We then obtain

 where $\theta^{(t)}$ and $\kappa^{(t)}$ are the estimated values of $\theta$ and $\kappa$ from the $t$-th iteration and

 where $a_j^{(t)} = \exp( - \lambda_1 \|\theta^{(t)}_j\|_q^m + \log \kappa^{(t)})$ and $b_j^{(t)} = \exp( - \lambda_0 \|\theta^{(t)}_j\|_q^m + \log (1-\kappa^{(t)}))$.